vassiyanakiev/github-slideshow/_posts/0000-01-02-vassiyanakiev.md

 ---

 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to my GitHubVassi slide!"
 Today is a beautiful day to be alice
 ---